 Reflection Paper: There are three "Reflection Papers" required for the course.
 Students have the option of writing about any three of the dozen or so films screened during the course.
-Prompt Questions will become available on the day the film is scheduled.
-Students are encouraged to submit papers as soon after the prompt questions become available as possible.
+Students should submit papers by the due date indicated in the Assignments tab "Reflection Paper Questions".
 Papers should seek to answer prompt questions in a clear, succinct, and original way.
 Simply repeating the story line is not acceptable.
 The prompt questions generally ask you to focus on a theme that is important in both the film and the readings to which the film is related.
 Each paper should be 2-3 pages (700 words) in length, typed, saved as .doc, using 12-size Times New Roman font in a double-spaced format.
+A Rubric for grading papers can be found in the Assignments section, Reflection Paper tab.